DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

 SERVICE SETS : IBSS

-- An IBSS (INDEPENDENT BASIC SERVICE SET) is a wireless network in which two or more wireless devices connect directly without using an AP (ACCESS POINT)
+- An IBSS (Independent Basic Service Set) is a wireless network in which two or more wireless devices connect directly without using an AP (Access Point)
 - Also called an AD HOC network
 - Can be used for file transfer (ie: AirDrop)
 - Not scalable beyond a few devices